- P through Y

 - City of Lincoln Weed Abatement

-There is an increased emphasis on natural areas in and around Lincoln for drainage ways, green space, parks, residential landscaping, etc. There are some basic concepts that need to be understood in managing natural areas in urban areas such as:
+There is an increased emphasis on natural areas in and around Lincoln for drainage ways, green space, parks, residential landscaping, etc. While the vast majority of property owners prefer managed and manicured properties, a well designed and managed native property can comply with the weed abatement ordinance and still be enjoyed by the owner and public.
+There are some basic concepts that need to be understood in managing natural areas in urban areas such as:

 - Most of our grass and/or wooded areas are not made up of predominately pre-settlement native plants.
 Most areas have been disturbed and/or invaded by non-native plants.
 Most sites will require restoration and management of declining habitat.